apnadkarni/blt/man/combomenu.rst

     Specifies the type of the menu item.  *Itemtype* can be "button", "cascade", "checkbutton", "radiobutton", or "separator".
 These
-    menu types are described in the section MENU ITEMS.
+    menu types are described in the section `MENU ITEMS`_.
     The default is "button".

   **-underline** *charIndex*